deepeshJCU/wp-course-recommender/README.md

 ## 🙌 Credits

-Built by Deepesh Bijarnia (https://github.com/deepeshJCU/wp-course-recommender.git) with ❤️ for the learning community.
+Built with ❤️ by [Deepesh Bijarnia](https://github.com/deepeshJCU) for the learning community.

+---